amikunov/hamiltonian-least-squares/README.md

 ## 1. Introduction

 It is well known how to "go in the *opposite direction*": discrete time Linear Quadratic Regulator (LQR) can be solved via Least Squares (LS).
-It requires a somewhat artificial high dimensional/formal embedding and it *completely eliminates* traces of the original system's dynamics.
+(See this link for details: [[1]](#1).)
-See this link for details: [[1]](#1).
+The approach requires a somewhat artificial high dimensional/formal embedding and it *completely eliminates* traces of the original system's dynamics.

 In contrast, **we *directly* map a learning algorithm (like Linear Regression) onto a corresponding optimal control problem, hence treating LS as a dynamic system.**